Published: 09 October 2015

 The main idea of experimental investigations is to observe and measure the degradation of ball bearings.
 Four ball bearings 608Z were loaded by a spring force, that was regulated and measured.
 The bearings were mounted by pressing them onto the shaft, and, at the same time, they were mounted in housings with a loose fit.
 The two bearing housings were mounted onto the upper aluminium profile; next two housings were mounted to the lower aluminium profile (Fig. 1).
 The lower aluminium profile was mounted onto a concrete block.
 This block was seated on four rubber supporting elements.
 An asynchronous motor drove the shaft and bearings.
 The motor was mounted onto a separate concrete block, which was seated on four rubber supporting elements.
 The motor drove rolling bearings with a shaft and two flexible couplings, which reduces vibrations and forces.

 The following parameters were measured: the acceleration of the ball bearing housings, the relative displacement between two housings, two loading forces, shaft speed, and acoustic pressure generated by the test stand, the temperatures of the shafts, bearings, and housings (Fig. 1).
-Acceleration was measured with sensors: a Dytran model 3225F1 in x-direction, and a PCB model T352C33 in y-direction and z-direction (Fig. 1b).
+Acceleration was measured with sensors: a Dytran model 3225F1 in -direction, and a PCB model T352C33 in -direction and -direction (Fig. 1b).
 At the same time, the relative displacement was measured with Peltron PSx1 sensors.
 Simultaneously, the loading forces were measured with the load cell HBM S9M/1KN.
 Next, the shaft speed was measured with a hall sensor.
 Then, the acoustic pressure was measured with a G.R.A.S.
 Type 26CA microphone.
 Finally, the temperature was measured with a FLIR AX5 infrared camera.
 The afore-mentioned sensors were connected to an LMS SCADAS MOBILE and computer.

 Fig. 1The test stand with sensors